RHEUMATOID ARTHRITIS AND EATING HABITS

 fact, reduce arthritis risk.

-"Consumption of both cooked vegetables and olive oil
+vegetables and olive oil

 was inversely... associated with risk of rheumatoid